naev/naev/dat/naevpedia/lore/factions/pirates.md

 ## Pirate Assemblies

 Usually occurring once a cycle, pirate assemblies are as formal of a gathering as you can find in the pirate world.
-They are usually held at more neutral pirate clansworld, such as those of the [Raven Clan](lore/factions/pirates/ravenclan), and consist of several decaperiods of partying and lawmaking.
+They are usually held at more neutral pirate clansworld, such as those of the <%= strravenclan %>, and consist of several [decaperiods](mechanics/time) of partying and lawmaking.
 The main event consists of the meeting of the Pirate Lords who will listen to proposals and decide on courses of actions, while letting their crew loose.

 The assemblies tend to be a good opportunity for the Pirate Lords to calculate each other strengths, where they tend to bring significant ships from their fleet.